-As summarized in Section 5, ATSDR, in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" (ATSDR, 2017b), concluded that there was "sufficient evidence for causation" for TCE exposure and NHL.
-US EPA (2011a, 2020a), ATSDR (2019a), and IARC (2014) conclude that the epidemiologic studies suggest a causal relationship between TCE exposure and NHL.
-Dr. Goodman concluded that "while there is some evidence for a positive association in epidemiology studies, the scientific evidence does not support a causal association between TCE and NHL" (Goodman, 2025).
+As summarized in Section 5, ATSDR, in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" report (ATSDR, 2017b), concluded that there is "below equipoise evidence for causation" for TCE exposure and bladder cancer.
+US EPA (2011a, 2020a) concluded that there is some scientific evidence that high cumulative exposures to TCE can cause bladder cancer in humans; ATSDR (2019a), NTP (2015), and IARC (2014) did not conclude that exposure to TCE is associated with increased bladder cancer risk in humans (see Section 5).
+Dr. Goodman concluded that the "scientific evidence does not support a causal association between TCE and bladder cancer" (Goodman, 2025).